xiaoschen/xiaoschen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a postdoctoral fellow in the Data and Knowledge Research Group at [The University of New South Wales](https://unsw.edu.au/) (advised by UNSW [Scientia Professor Xuemin Lin](https://www.cse.unsw.edu.au/~lxue/)).
-From July 2017 to May 2021, I was a Ph.D. student in the Data and Knowledge research Group, supervised by Prof. Xuemin Lin.
+I obtained my Ph.D. from The University of New South Wales in 2021.
 I received my master and bachelor degrees from [Tongji University](https://en.tongji.edu.cn/).
 My research interests lie in the areas of graph databases and efficient query algorithms.

 Publications
 ======